bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 <img src="figs/suspension_fig5.png" width="400"/>\\
 *Figure: Create a subsystem*

-## Step 3: Create and test a linear sub-system for suspension force
+## Step 3: Create and test a linear subsystem for suspension force

 Open a new model (blank page) to create this sub-system, which should have four inputs, defining the kinematics (displacement and velocity) of the body and the wheel.
 The output is to be the dynamic force caused by the spring and damper, acting between the body and the wheel.